playcanvas/developer.playcanvas.com/content/en/user-manual/packs/loading-scenes.md

 `loadSceneSettings`
 - Applies the loaded scene settings to the application.
-- Calls the callback that was passed in the `loadSceneSettings` function.
+- Calls the [callback][loadsettingscallback-api] that was passed in the `loadSceneSettings` function.

 By default, `loadSceneHierarchy` will always load additively and it's up to the developer to remove/destroy the existing loaded scene to 'switch' scenes completely.